jgcoding2020/Question-And-Answer-Forum/README.md

 Once the application was developed and tested locally, it was deployed on the web using Amazon Web Services infrastructure, including the following components: AWS S3, AWS EC2, AWS RDS.

-Tools Used: Angular 15,Java Spring Boot Rest API, MySQL relational database
+Tools Used: Angular 15, Java Spring Boot Rest API, MySQL relational database